 Macedonia, Korab - 2764m/9068ft

-While researching and looking for any information regarding climbing Korab it became clear that logistically reaching a trail head by public transport alone would be difficult at best, I therefore needed an alternative option.
-This option presented itself after reading several detailed trip reports, A climbing club based in Macedonia's capital city Skopje was mentioned who along with many of its it's members climb Korab anually to celebrate their independence day which was on 8th September 1991.
+While researching and looking for any information regarding climbing Korab it became clear that logistically reaching a trailhead by public transport alone would be difficult at best, I therefore needed an alternative option.
+This option presented itself after reading several detailed trip reports, A climbing club based in Macedonia’s capital city Skopje was mentioned who along with many of its members climb Korab annually to celebrate their independence day which was on 8th September 1991.

 By scouring the internet and several social media sites along with google translate to enable me to read the content in English I ascertained that the climb would take place on the 6th September 2015.
 I thought that’s perfect and quickly looked into the availability and price of flights from the UK to Skopje.

-My flight landed in Skopje late in the evening of 5th September as i had simply planned to wait in the main bus station from 11pm until the coach was due to leave to Korab around 5am the following morning.
-The bus station was open all night, there were benches to sit/lie on which was good although there were a few people constantly wondering around.
-At 4am a small kiosk opened, I brought some chocolate and a drink and walked outside looking for the coach as no one i asked knew anything about it.
+My flight landed in Skopje late in the evening of 5th September as I had simply planned to wait in the main bus station from 23:00 until the coach was due to leave to Korab around 05:00 the following morning.
+The bus station was open all night, there were benches to sit/lie on which was good although there were a few people constantly wandering around.
+At 04:00 a small kiosk opened, I brought some chocolate and a drink and walked outside looking for the coach as no one I asked knew anything about it.

 There must have been around 100+ people along with three coaches, I meandered through the groups and approached a man who looked as though he was running the show.
-"I made a reservation" I said and he replied "No, No reservations it's not possible."
+“I made a reservation” I said and he replied, “No, No reservations it’s not possible.”
 I ferreted around for my €10 note at which point a young man said, your the guy off the Facebook group and said something to the man.
-He nodded and i gave him the €10, he looked uncomfortable as if he was severely flexing the rules or just simply knew there wasn't enough seats for everyone anyway.
+He nodded and I gave him the €10, he looked uncomfortable as if he was severely flexing the rules or just simply knew there wasn’t enough seats for everyone anyway.
 I quickly climbed aboard the first coach, It soon filled up with climbers and departed.
-It was a 2.5hr journey to the trail head of which the final 45 minutes meandered through a steep valley with very narrow roads and many tight twists and turns.
-The driver was certainly earning his money today, that is for sure lol.
+It was a 2hr 30m journey to the trailhead of which the final 45 minutes meandered through a steep valley with very narrow roads and many tight twists and turns.
+The driver was certainly earning his money today, that is for sure.

 That being said, Korab isn’t just a small easy hill and these people were all ages and levels of fitness, ranging from super fit runners to many old and slow people.
 For me, the fact that all of these people were here on behalf of their countries independence speaks volumes!
 I think it would be great if more countries around the world celebrated their independence or national day by climbing to their highest point.